From the Book:

 SLAA - (Sex and Love Addicts Anonymous) may also be helpful to people with love and or sex addictions.
 There is a self-assessment questionnaire on the SLAA home page.

-The Banyan Therapy Group website has a list of downloadable resources on healthy boundaries.
+The Banyan Therapy Group website lists downloadable resources on healthy boundaries.

 Disclaimer

-The definitions and resources sections are meant as a source of valuable information for the reader.
-However, they are not exhaustive nor meant as a substitute for direct expert assistance.
+The definitions and resources sections are meant to provide valuable information for the reader.
+However, they are not exhaustive nor meant to substitute for direct expert assistance.
 If such a level of assistance is required, the services of a competent mental health professional should be sought.

 About the Author